EN

 In the light of the CJEU ruling, IUNO recommends companies to go through their working time policies and their time recording systems to make sure, in which situations travel time is included in the calculation of daily working time.

-It is on the companies’ own risk to make sure that they have the necessary controlling devices to secure that the workers are time recording correct.
-If the companies close the workers’ fixed working place, it is the companies’ responsibility to bear the costs for the controlling devises.
+It is the companies’ own risk to ensure that they have the necessary controlling devices to ensure that the workers' time records are correct.
+If the companies close the workers’ fixed working places, it is the companies’ responsibility to bear the costs of the controlling devices.

 [Case C-266/14, The Court of Justice of the European Union, 10 September 2015]